-Faculty detentions may be assigned by faculty members for a variety of reasons, ranging from poor completion of homework to lateness to a poor attitude in class.
+Faculty detentions may be assigned by faculty members for a variety of reasons, ranging from poor completion of homework to lateness to a poor attitude in class to uniform violations.
 These detentions are arranged with the faculty member and are not considered morning detentions, which are assigned for more serious infractions.
+They are most often served at lunch.

 Morning detentions will be given for misconduct exclusively.
 Please note that while uniform violations, gum-chewing, etc., are seen as infractions and not misconduct, any repeated, chronic violation of school rules will be construed as misconduct.
 Any time a student receives a detention, his or her parents will be called or emailed and a notation will be made in his/her file.
 Because detentions will be assigned only when they are clearly warranted, they should be viewed as serious infractions of the school Code of Conduct.
 Therefore, detentions may not be missed because of sporting events, practices, jobs, or appointments.
-In order to create as little conflict with a student's schedule as possible, all detentions will be held at 7:30 a.m the day after detention is assigned.
+In order to create as little conflict with a student's schedule as possible, all detentions will be held at 7:30am the day after detention is assigned.
 Students must arrive to detention promptly.
 It is therefore advisable that they come to school early in order to be counted as present for detention.